JoergWarthemann/ringbuffer/README.md

 * adding elements using copy or move semantics
 * fetching elements using copy semantics
 * adding new elements to a full circular buffer will overwrite the oldest elements
+* written for a single producer, single consumer environment (lock-free)

 ## Implementation